kyleyhw/digit_recognition_pytorch/README.md

 ![Model Test Loss vs. Training Data Size](docs/images/training_performance.png)

-This plot demonstrates how the test loss of the digit recognition model decreases as the size of the training dataset increases.
+This plot demonstrates how the test loss of the digit recognition model decreases as the size of the training dataset increases [[2]](#ref-bishop-2006).
 For a detailed explanation of this analysis, including how to interpret loss, please refer to the **[Training Performance Analysis](docs/training_performance.md)** documentation.

 ## Project Structure